coffeeandc0d3/brightness-controller.non-hardware.controller/README.md

 Example Output:
 DP-4

+Auto run script will pass the 2 arguments needed for you, but these are them in case you're curious:

-Program looks for 2 arguments provided below. *Note* You'll need both parameters with the backtick (`) character, not the apostrophe.
+[*Note* You'll need both parameters enclosed with a backtick (`), *not* the apostrophe]

 -1st argument gives program your system's current brightness,